[Updated May 2025]

 Apple is low FODMAP at 23 grams, and since this flax muffin recipe calls for 50 grams in 12 muffins, each muffin has a very low FODMAP serving size of apple.

-With moisture-absorbing ground flax, almond meal and flour, this muffin could easily become dry and crumbly.
+With moisture-absorbing ground flax, flour and almond meal, this muffin could easily become dry and crumbly.
 The grated apple adds flavour and moisture, and does a wonderful job of preventing the muffins from drying out.

 Blueberries.
 Blueberries are low FODMAP in serving sizes up to 1 cup, making them a very popular fruit among people on the low FODMAP diet.

-When making muffins and pancakes, I love to use frozen wild blueberries because they’re sweet, packed with fruity flavour, and small.
-Oh, and their potent antioxidant content makes them a fantastic inflammation-fighting food.
+When making muffins and pancakes, I love to use frozen wild blueberries because they’re sweet, packed with fruity flavour, and small so you don’t end up with a big wet glob in the middle of the muffin.
+Oh, and the potent antioxidant content in blueberries makes them a fantastic inflammation-fighting food.

 Lactose-Free Milk.
 Lactose-free milk is a nutrient-dense food containing protein, calcium, vitamin D, vitamin A and vitamin B12.
 If you don’t drink cow’s milk, almond milk and oat milk (up to 1/2 cup per serving) are low FODMAP alternatives you could use in this recipe.